exoscale/terraform-provider-exoscale/docs/guides/migration-of-compute.md

 ### Removing the resources from the state

-This step is pretty straightforward: we will have to issue a `terraform state rm` command for each resources we have to remove from the state.
+This step is pretty straightforward: we will have to issue a `terraform state rm` command for each resource we have to remove from the state.
 In our example, we have to remove `exoscale_compute.my_instance`, `exoscale_network.my_network` and `exoscale_nic.my_nic`:

 ```bash
 $ terraform state rm exoscale_compute.my_instance